-Starting in spring 2021, the plan is to replace these with a new structure, incorporating a footbridge, to provide a greater degree of control over how much water flows from the brook into the reservoir or around it via the bypass channel.
+The plan is to replace these with a new structure, incorporating a footbridge, to provide a greater degree of control over how much water flows from the brook into the reservoir or around it via the bypass channel.

 During normal weather conditions, while the reservoir remains drained, all flow is sent down the bypass channel ie. none into the reservoir.
 Expert hydrologists are constantly monitoring localised weather forecasts and water levels in the reservoir and bypass channel via a series of remote sensors.
 They can then alert colleagues if the on-site pumps need to be activated or sluice gates opened.

 Following intense heavy rainfall at the end of July 2019, several concrete panels on the Toddbrook dam spillway collapsed.
 Around 1,500 residents of Whaley Bridge were evacuated from their homes for up to six nights as a safety precaution.
 Trust staff and volunteers worked around the clock with the local emergency services, including Derbyshire Fire & Rescue, Derbyshire Police and the Environment Agency, to stabilise the dam wall.